RobinAxelsson/personal-jam/README.md

+# Robin Salih Axelsson Page

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a JAM-app for displaying my projects and resume!